1740 conclave: Election of Benedict XIV

 On 17 August in the evening, Lambertini was elected Pope, receiving the ballots of more than the required two-thirds of the fifty-one Cardinals present.
 Lambertini accepted his election and took the name of Benedict XIV in honour of his friend and patron Pope Benedict XIII.
 It had been one of the longer conclaves, though far from the longest.
 Benedict was crowned a few days later in the loggia of the Vatican Basilica.

 Other witnesses

 Giovanni Angelo Braschi, later Pope Pius VI, attended the conclave while still a layman as assistant to Cardinal Ruffo.

 The young Horace Walpole, who was in Rome at the time, attempted to attend the coronation but gave up because he found the waiting interminable.
-He wrote to his friend and cousin Conway "I am sorry to have lost the sight of the Pope's coronation, but I might have staid for seeing it till I had been old enough to be Pope myself."
+He wrote to his friend and cousin Conway, "I am sorry to have lost the sight of the Pope's coronation, but I might have staid for seeing it till I had been old enough to be Pope myself."

+List of cardinal electors

 List of participants

 Of the sixty-eight cardinals living at the death of Pope Clement XII, four died during the sede vacante and fifty-one took part in the final ballot.: